dominicprior/LLM-notes/INTRO.md

 > Of course, the network can learn the answer to specific “irreducible” computations.
 > But as soon as there are combinatorial numbers of possibilities, no such “table-lookup-style” approach will work.

+Or in summary:

+> Cases that a human “can solve in a glance” the neural net can solve too.
+But cases that require doing something “more algorithmic” the neural net tends to somehow be “too computationally shallow” to reliably do.

 # Scale

 The GPT-3 paper, [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165), has this: